Notice of Pre-AIA or AIA Status

 Step 2A, Prong 1 - “Is the claim directed to a law of nature, a natural phenomenon (product of nature) or an abstract idea?”:

-The limitation of determining at least one deprecated variable in the data, wherein the at least one deprecated variable is a variable that does not have any accessible data recites an evaluation of variables within a dataset, which is a mental process, which is an abstract idea, regardless of if it’s performed on a generic computer.
+The limitation of assessing the data to determine at least one variable that does not have existing data in the accessed data; recites an evaluation of variables and their data within a dataset, which is a mental process, which is an abstract idea, regardless of if it’s performed on a generic computer.

-The limitation of in response to determining the at least one deprecated variable in the data, pruning at least one branch in at least one decision tree in the set of decision trees, wherein the at least one decision tree is pruned after an intermediate node based on the at least one deprecated variable in the data recites a judgement of what to prune within the trees, which is a mental process, which is an abstract idea, regardless of if it’s performed on a generic computer.
+The limitation of in response to determining the at least one deprecated variable, pruning at least one branch in the decision trees in the set of decision trees that include the at least one deprecated variable, wherein pruning the decision trees include pruning after an intermediate node based on the at least one deprecated variable, recites a judgement of what to prune within the trees, which is a mental process, which is an abstract idea, regardless of if it’s performed on a generic computer.

-The limitation of and wherein the intermediate node is replaced with an output node that provides a decision result based on a majority of decision results previously made at the intermediate node prior to the pruning recites an evaluation of pruning the tree, which is a mental process, which is an abstract idea, regardless of if it’s performed on a generic computer.
+The limitation of and wherein the intermediate node is replaced with an output node that provides a decision result based on a majority of decision results made at the intermediate node before the pruning; recites an evaluation of pruning the tree, which is a mental process, which is an abstract idea, regardless of if it’s performed on a generic computer.

 The limitation of determining distinct decision results at the output nodes recites an evaluation of the decision trees, which is a mental process, which is an abstract idea, regardless of if it’s performed on a generic computer.